 3. Keep tools in sight and within reach.

-A constant visual of the tools you should be using for recognition is a better reminder than tying a ribbon around your finger.
+A constant visual of recognition tools is a better reminder than tying a ribbon around your finger.
 Keep the items on your desk to keep recognition front of mind.

 4. Have a peer hold you accountable.